thaoitha/Project3402/README.md

 ### Future Work

-*For future work, I will probably spend more time hypertuning the KNN model
+*For future work, I will probably spend more time hypertuning the KNN model, trying out different K values, as well as attempting to try different methods to make XGBoost work.

 ## How to reproduce results